Rivers of London

 Reviewed by Wendy Tucker

 This is the third novel from the Tasmanian Wunderkind, Robbie Arnott.
 Some readers may have been disappointed as Limberlost seems to be a departure from the previous highly imaginative, magic realism novel Flames, where people burst into flame.
 Also, a departure from the prize-winning The Rain Heron where a bird made of rain may save a dystopian world.
-I loved both these amazing novels – although they are far from what … Read more »
+I loved both these amazing novels – although they are far … Read more »

 All the Broken Places